Skip to Main Content

 Of course, the IRS has some restrictions in place to prevent you from gaming the rules on tax-loss harvesting.
 The most notable of these caveats is the “wash-sale rule,” which prevents you from claiming a taxable loss and then immediately rebuying the security.
 And it holds for your spouse, too — one can’t sell and claim the loss while the partner is buying in their own account.

 Instead, if you want to report a loss on your taxes, then you (and your spouse) will have to avoid repurchasing the losing security for at least 30 days.
 If you do buy the security again within 30 days, you must forgo the tax benefit.
 However, you won’t lose the tax benefit forever.
-When you do eventually sell the security again, you’ll be able to recover the tax benefit and write off the loss.
+When you do eventually sell the security again and refrain from repurchasing it for 30 days, you’ll be able to recover the tax benefit and write off the loss.

 2. Long-term losses vs. short-term losses